 “For warm, try strawberry blonde, red, brown, or black.
 For cool, try ash blonde, brown, or black with blue or violet undertones.”
 You can have any hair color you like, just make sure it works with the warmth or coolness of your complexion.

-Not Knowing Your Hair
+Not Knowing Your Hair Type

-If you’re thinking of coloring your hair at home, you need to get familiar with your natural tresses.
+If you’re thinking about coloring your hair at home, you need to get familiar with your natural tresses.
 That means you should learn a little about hair levels and tones before you pull out the coloring kit.

 “If you think you’re a level one when really you’re a level four, the color is going to come out wrong,” McCarthy says.
 Also, if you’re a level one and you want to go to level 10, McCarthy recommends leaving that to the professionals.